TheThingsNetwork/docs/doc/content/quick-start/_index.md

 For a more detailed comparison between The Things Network V2 and The Things Stack Community Edition, check out the [Major Changes in The Things Stack](https://www.thethingsindustries.com/docs/getting-started/migrating/major-changes/) page.

-## Start using The Things Stack Community Edition
+## Start using The Things Stack

-The Things Stack Community Edition can be accessed via the Console.
+The Things Stack can be accessed via the Console.
 You can access the Console by [selecting a cluster](https://console.cloud.thethings.network/) that is closest to you geographically.

 ![The Things Stack Community Edition Console](TTN-V3-console.png "The Things Network Console")